Siirry suoraan sisältöön

 Erto's primary task is to protect the interests of its members in the labour market.
 By far the most effective way of doing so is to conclude collective labour agreements and ensure that they are complied with.

-A collective labour agreement is a nation-wide agreement between a trade union and an employer organisation specifying the salary to be paid and other terms and conditions of employment.
-Collective labour agreements define the minimum terms and conditions of work, such as earnings, overtime pay, holidays, occupational health care, etc. In their individual employment contracts, employees may naturally agree on terms that are more favourable than those stipulated in the collective agreement.
+A collective labour agreement is a nationwide agreement between a trade union and an employer organization specifying the salary to be paid and other terms and conditions of employment.
+Collective labor agreements define the minimum terms and conditions of work, such as earnings, overtime pay, holidays, occupational health care, etc. In their individual employment contracts, employees may naturally agree on terms that are more favorable than those stipulated in the collective agreement.

 Added weight to the agreements is lent by the fact that, in Finland, membership in unions and employer organizations is high compared with other EU countries.

-Erto negotiates nation-wide collective labour agreements for seven fields of activity.
+Erto negotiates nation-wide collective labour agreements for nine fields of activity.
 For fields of activity with no collective agreement, Erto issues salary recommendations based on research findings.

 Erto's collective agreements in Finnish ›